Carpenter Technology Extends and Amends Credit Facility

-/EIN News/ -- PHILADELPHIA, April 17, 2023 (GLOBE NEWSWIRE) -- Carpenter Technology Corporation (NYSE: CRS) (the “Company”) today announced the successful completion of a $350 million syndicated credit facility (the “Credit Facility”) by amending and restating the Company’s existing Credit Agreement, which had been set to expire on March 31, 2024.
+PHILADELPHIA, April 17, 2023 (GLOBE NEWSWIRE) -- Carpenter Technology Corporation CRS (the "Company") today announced the successful completion of a $350 million syndicated credit facility (the "Credit Facility") by amending and restating the Company's existing Credit Agreement, which had been set to expire on March 31, 2024.
 The new Credit Facility extends the maturity to April 12, 2028.

 Bank of America, N.A. will continue to serve as the administrative agent, and Bank of America, N.A. and JPMorgan Chase Bank, N.A. served as the Joint Lead Arrangers.
 In addition to increasing the size of the Credit Facility from $300 million to $350 million, there are changes to certain terms of the Credit Facility from the prior agreement, including modifications to the financial covenants.
 The Company is required to maintain a consolidated net leverage ratio.
 Requirements carried over from the existing facility include maintaining a minimum interest coverage ratio.